How to Withhold Taxes on IRA Distributions

 How can I set up tax withholding?

-When you initiate a distribution from your IRA, you will automatically be prompted to choose a federal tax withholding amount.
-All customers will be defaulted to 10% withholding, but can select 0% or any other value between 10% and 100%.
+When you initiate a distribution from your IRA, you will automatically be prompted to choose a state and/or federal tax withholding amount.
+All customers will be defaulted to 10% federal withholding, but can select 0% or any other value between 10% and 100%.

-Why would I choose to withhold more than the default 10%?
+Why would I choose to withhold more than the default 10% federal withholding?

 Customers commonly use the IRA withholding process to meet future tax obligations from other sources of income such as: capital gains, dividends, rental income, and self-employment income.